R-Luck/Rockbuster-Stealth-LLC/README.md

 •	The data was loaded into a relational database management system and queried using SQL.

-•	SQL queries were written to analyse the data and answer ad hoc business questions.
+•	SQL queries were written to analyse the data and answer ad hoc business questions, see 'Rockbuster Data and SQL Queries'.

-•	The data set contains information about Rockbuster’s film inventory, customers and payments, see Rockbuster Data Dictionary.
+•	The data set contains information about Rockbuster’s film inventory, customers and payments, see 'Rockbuster Data Dictionary'.

 •	The results from this analysis were presented in a [Tableau Presentation](https://public.tableau.com/profile/rebecca3609#!/vizhome/RockbusterStealthLLC/RockbusterStealthLLC)